shawn-lindberg/sandman/README.md

 ### Rhasspy

 Sandman relies on [Rhasspy](https://rhasspy.readthedocs.io) to provide voice control and auditory feedback.
-Follow these [instructions](https://rhasspy.readthedocs.io/en/latest/installation/) in order to install Rhasspy.
+Follow these [instructions](https://rhasspy.readthedocs.io/en/latest/installation/) in order to install Rhasspy on your Raspberry Pi.
 However, use the following command to start the Docker image rather than the one in the instructions, because we need to expose an additional port.

 ```bash
 docker run -d -p 12101:12101 -p 12183:12183 \